YosysHQ/mcy/docs/source/tutorial.rst

 ``reset`` will keep the existing results for the previously tested mutations but add more mutations to reach the new requested size.

-While the tests are being run, in a second terminal, you can run (again in the ``examples/bitcnt`` directory)
+While the tests are being run, in a second terminal, you can run (in the base project directory where your ``config.mcy`` is located)

 .. code-block:: text